erdogant/bnlearn/docs/source/Create DAG.rst

   Created DAG.

-For each node we can define the CPDs:
+For each node we can specifying the probability distributions:

 .. code-block:: python